mylocalapp-de/MyLocalApp/README.md

   - AsyncStorage for local account data
   - Supabase for permanent account storage
   - Automatic preference sync across devices
+  - Local users can modify their display name and preferences directly in the Profile tab.
 - **Organization Mode:** Separate functionality for organizations to create content

 ## Technology Stack